I love Easter. It's the perfect weather, and a perfect break.

 I love styling our family's table for special events at home in Narrabri with my nieces, and Easter is a special one, because I love the flowers this time of year.

 Growing up, at Primary School, we learnt of the meaning of Easter being "New Life", and so it always reminds me of chickens hatching, lambs lambing, and pretty flowers blooming.
-This is a very northern hemisphere concept as they go into Spring, but there's no reason we can't achieve the same look here, with the warm winter sun still on our backs, and bulbs starting to come into bloom!
+This is a very northern hemisphere concept as they go into Spring, but there's no reason we can't achieve the same look here, with the warm autumn sun still on our backs, and bulbs starting to come into bloom!
 So for an Easter setting, I always think some pretty, pastel, almost springtime flowers look beautiful on the table.
 Daisies, African violets, hyacinths and tulips are always a good start.
 Here a few ideas I've come across, or put together myself, for a bit of inspiration for you this Easter.

 Pretty, bright blooms

 Happy, bright blooms, like tulips, cyclamen, hyacinths, chamomile and easter daisies in pinks and yellows are perfect to brighten the day, especially on a fun tablecloth, either one colour like this pale pink one, or patterned.

 Photo credit - Lara Hotz for Charlotte Ree

 Photo credit - Charlie P for Tat London